bochf/ait/README.md

 ##  AI-Testing addresses these challenges
 *"Every computer program is a state machine." -- Alan Turing*

-AI-Testing is a framework that generate and execute integration tests based on a Finite State Machine (FSM) model of the system under test.
+AI-Testing is a framework that generates and executes integration tests based on a Finite State Machine (FSM) model of the system under test.
 It helps developers quickly build a comprehensive set of test cases as long as system behavior is defined.

 ### Key Features
 - **Automated Test Case Generation**: Automatically generates test cases based on the FSM model, ensuring comprehensive coverage of the system's behavior.